 American families are hurting.
-Jobs are disappearing, the economy seems to take one victim after another, and more than 65% of all American families are drowning in debt.
-The three leading causes for an American to wind up deep in debt are loss of employment, major medical problems, and by far the worse is divorce.
+Jobs are disappearing, the economy seems to take one victim after another, and more than 40% of all American families are drowning in debt.
+The three leading causes for an American to wind up deep in debt are loss of employment, major medical problems, and by far the worst is divorce.

-Divorcees face the toughest time because after you have been emotionally drained from the divorce proceedings, you have to face the debt that you incurred, a lower standard of living due to the loss of income, and the increase in expenses you will incur now that you have separated.
+Divorcees may face the toughest time.
+After you have been emotionally drained from the divorce proceedings, you then have to face the debt that you incurred, a lower standard of living due to the loss of your spouse's income, and the increase in expenses now that you are paying for everything yourself.

 Thankfully there are other options.
-Debt Consolidation is one option that you should consider.
-There are many Debt Consolidators out there that make great claims of success within their advertising, but then fail to come through on their promises.
-You need to look for companies that have good reputations, money back guarantee, and show actual results or proof of their work from previous clients.
+Debt consolidation is one option that you should consider.
+There are many debt consolidators out there that make great claims of success within their advertising, but then fail to come through on their promises.
+You need to look for companies that have good reputations (which you can verify through the Better Business Bureau), a money back guarantee, and show actual results or proof of their work from previous clients.

-Just as the name suggests debt consolidation consolidates all your debt together leaving you with one payment and can even reduce the debt you have to payback.
-It's a solution to your current debt problems leaving you with a payment that you can afford.
-Most of the time, FH Financial is able to cut your payment in half from what you are currently paying on your minimums.
+Just as the name suggests, debt consolidation consolidates all your debt together, leaving you with one payment.
+Some programs can even reduce the overall debt you have to pay back.
+It can be a solution to your current debt problems which leaves you with a payment that you can afford.
+Most of the time, a debt consolidation program is able to cut your payment in half from what you are currently paying on your minimums.